eslint/eslint/docs/rules/no-octal-escape.md

-# Disallow Octal Escapes (no-octal-escape)
+# disallow octal escape sequences in string literals (no-octal-escape)

-As of version 5 of the ECMAScript specification, octal escape sequences are a deprecated feature and should not be used.
-It is recommended that Unicode escapes be used instead.
+As of the ECMAScript 5 specification, octal escape sequences in string literals are deprecated and should not be used.
+Unicode escape sequences should be used instead.

 ```js
 var foo = "Copyright \251";